 If you want to see them closer, you can proceed to the 718-step esplanade observation deck and use the telescopes there.
 If you are lucky, you can also spot falcons and ospreys flying around the shore hunting preys.

 Hold your neck because you might get a stiff neck when you go to Geibikei Gorge.
-The towering cliffs and rock formations will entice your sight to stick on the top and to the fascinating rock formations along with the river you’ll be cruising.
+The towering cliffs and rock formations will entice your sight to stick on the top, and the fascinating rock formations along with the river you’ll be cruising.

-This scenic ravine with a 2-kilometer river and 50-meter cliffs is designated as one of the National Place of Scenic Beauty and Natural Monument, also one of the 100 Landscapes of Japan.
+This scenic ravine with a 2-kilometer river and 50-meter cliffs is designated as one of the National Places of Scenic Beauty and Natural Monument, also one of the 100 Landscapes of Japan.

 The boat trip along the river in Geibikei Gorge lasts for 90 minutes.
 It is a back-and-forth trip on the river guided by boatmen.
-You might think that the return leg may bore you because you’ve seen everything in the gorge already.
-It would be not!
+You might think that the return leg may bore you because you’ve already seen everything in the gorge.
+It would not be!

 The return trip to the dock will be “fancified” by the boatmen, who sing as they push the boat using poles upstream.

-Your trip to Iwate in Tohoku would not be complete if you did not see Mount Iwate, the very picturesque mountain similar to Mount Fuji.
+Your trip to Iwate in Tohoku would not be complete if you did not see Mount Iwate, a very picturesque mountain similar to Mount Fuji.
 Mount Iwate has an interesting fact that you should know.
-Check it out here in my post about the Most Beautiful Mountains in Japan.
+Check it out in my post about the Most Beautiful Mountains in Japan.

-If you want to see Mount Iwate with the solitary cherry tree, click the location link above.
+Click the location link above to see Mount Iwate with the solitary cherry tree.
 That viewing spot is in Koiwai Farm.
 There, you can see the mountain with a beautifully minimal landscape – a perfect place to relax and enjoy the simplicity of life.